gryter/plentyofphish/README.md

-@Plentyofphish is the Steem account that holds the list of hacked (phished) accounts or accounts spawned by hackers.
+@Plentyofphish is the Hive account that holds the list of hacked (phished) accounts or accounts spawned by hackers.

-It operates in conjunction with @steemcleaners, @spaminator, @guard and @mack-bot accounts.
+It operates in conjunction with @hivewatchers, @spaminator, @guard and @theycallmedan accounts.

-This repository is maintained by @guiltyparties from the @steemcleaners team.
+This repository is maintained by @guiltyparties from the @hivewatchers team.

 # Procedures for Addition/Removal